gkrishnaks/WaybackEverywhere-Firefox/README.md

 ============================
 *   This addon is built based on the 'Redirector' addon developed by [Einar Regilsson](http://einaregilsson.com/redirector).
 He published its sourcecode under MIT license.
 *   The developer of this addon is _NOT_ affliated to Internet Archive (archive.org) or its Wayback Machine (web.archive.org)- but I thank them for making web.archive.org a freely available resource on the internet for the benefit of general public, and the commons.
+*   This addon uses the icons from https://addons.mozilla.org/en-US/firefox/addon/wayback-machine_new/.
+Some parts of popup.html were also taken from this addon.
 *   This addon uses libraries/frameworks - AngularJS, Bootstrap (CSS and JS), FontAwesome, and JQuery.
 These are governed by their respective licenses.
 You can refer to their websites for the same.

 --------